-- the risk that the Capital Acquisition disrupts current plans and operations; - the ability to recognize the anticipated benefits and synergies of the Business Combination and the Capital Acquisition, which may be affected by, among other things, competition and the ability of the combined business to grow and manage growth profitably; - costs related to the Business Combination and the Capital Acquisition and the subsequent integration of Capital; - our ability to finance the Capital Acquisition as planned, including our ability to consummate the debt financing and Equity Offering as contemplated; - changes in applicable laws or regulations; - fluctuations in the U.S. and/or global stock markets; - the possibility that we may be adversely affected by other economic, business, and/or competitive factors; and - other risks and uncertainties described in this Prospectus/Offer to Exchange under "Risk Factors."
+- the risk that the Capital Acquisition disrupts current plans and operations; - the ability to recognize the anticipated benefits and synergies of the Business Combination and the Capital Acquisition, which may be affected by, among other things, competition and the ability of the combined business to grow and manage growth profitably; - costs related to the Business Combination and the Capital Acquisition and the subsequent integration of Capital; - our ability to finance the Capital Acquisition as planned, including our ability to consummate this offering and the debt financing as planned; - changes in applicable laws or regulations; - fluctuations in the U.S. and/or global stock markets; - the possibility that we may be adversely affected by other economic, business, and/or competitive factors; and - other risks and uncertainties described in this prospectus under "Risk Factors."